 Merlin nodded in understanding.
-"I know what you mean, but I think your pants must be made with human fabric.
-Mine were made locally and they allow my fur to breathe without feeling too confining.
+"I know what you mean, but I think your shorts must be made with human fabric.
+My trousers were made locally and they allow my fur to breathe without feeling too confining.
 You'll get used to them over time."

 "Humans!"
 Jiro Brannon scoffed.
 "I admit they've thought up a lot of good things, but I don't think coaxing Furs to wear clothing over our natural coats was one of them."

 Merlin chuckled.
 "The humans didn't make us wear these things.
-Our own people started adopting the practice of wearing cloth years ago for the sake of individuality and modesty.
+Our own people started adopting the practice of wearing cloth years ago for the sake of modesty and individuality.
 It's only full-body garments that have caught up with us here."

 "Maybe so," grumbled Jiro, "but the humans started it.
 Somehow, I don't think it's going to catch on."

 "Oh really?
-Why are you wearing pants and boots, then?
+Why are you wearing shorts and shoes, then?
 Who made you wear them?"

 "I think you did," Jiro admitted with a sigh.
 "You know me.
 I have to do everything you do."